 Internorm's legendary innovation and engineering plus the knowledge and experience of one of Internorm's elite 'Gold Level' 1st Window Partners is an irrisistable combination

-Passive house (also known as Passivhaus) is a building standard which requires buildings to use ultra low amounts of energy for heating and cooling.
+Passive house (also known as Passivhaus) is a building standard originating in Germany which enables buildings to use ultra low amounts of energy for heating and cooling.
 Typically, a Passive House uses just 10% of the energy used by an ordinary house.
 A Passive House is so well insulated and has so little heat-loss that the heat produced by the occupants and electrical appliances, plus the sun, can build up enough to provide most of the energy required to keep the building warm.
 Maximum gain is made from the natural warmth of the sun, whilst shading and other techniques can be used to keep the building cool in the summer.
-The building is made to be airtight and instead uses sophisticated Mechanical Ventilation and Heat Recovery (MVHR) systems are used to provide constant fresh air, creating a comfortable and healthy atmosphere and preventing condensation — without losing heat.
+The building is made to be completely airtight and instead uses sophisticated Mechanical Ventilation and Heat Recovery (MVHR) systems to provide constant fresh air, creating a comfortable and healthy atmosphere and preventing condensation — without losing heat.

 In order to achieve the standards, the components that make up the "thermal envelope" — walls, roof and floor — need average U-values of 0.15W/m²K or better, depending on the shape (form) of the building — less efficient building forms require higher performing thermal envelopes to achieve the standard.
 Passivhaus buildings are virtually free of thermal bridges.
 This means psi values of less than 0.01W/mK.
 In new builds this is achievable with careful design (though this means it is often not practical for renovated properties).
 Windows need overall Uw-values of 0.80W/m²K or less (0.85W/m²K installed), along with other characteristics, such as low psi-value spacers, good frame U-values, h.
 Equally, the installation needs to include full air-tightness.